 All investigations conducted pursuant to M.G.L. c.
 19C shall be conducted by all investigators in accordance with 118 CMR 5.00 and with any standards approved and adopted by the Commission for the conducting of such investigations.

 (1) Minimum Requirements of Abuse Investigations.
-Each investigation and evaluation conducted pursuant to M.G.L. c.
+Each investigation conducted pursuant to M.G.L. c.
 19C, § 5 by the Commission or the referral agency, at a minimum, shall be conducted in accordance with 118 CMR 5.02 and with any additional standards for the conduct of investigations adopted by the Commission, including but not limited to:

 (a) an interview with the person with a disability who was allegedly abused.
 Such an interview does not require the prior permission of the guardian of the alleged victim; however, the guardian may be notified that such an interview is to take place unless it is determined by the assigned investigator that giving such notification to the guardian would not be in the best interests of the alleged victim.
 Such an interview shall include a review of the allegations and a discussion with the person with a disability regarding the needs and wishes of that person regarding protective services.
 The interview must take place unless it will create a foreseeable risk of harm to the person with a disability.
 The interview shall occur at such time and in such place that it may be conducted without a risk of harm to the person with a disability;